kenttonino/Meaningless-Stuff/sw-data-structures-and-algorithms/course-AMA-ITE6201/w-001-introduction-to-data-structure/02-what-is-algorithm.md

 > - In this module, we will see that the data structures exists <br />
     as the end products of algorithms.

-> - From the data structure point of view, following are some <br />
+> - From the data structure point of view, the following are some <br />
     important categories of algorithms:

 <br />